Analysis | The best prop bets for Super Bowl LV

 No -850

-Since 2002, 291 out of 4,864 regular season games have gone to overtime, equaling about 6 percent of matchups.
-In the playoffs, that’s been a little more frequent at 11 percent, with the first three rounds carrying most of the freight.
+Since 2002, 291 of 4,864 regular season games have gone to overtime, about 6 percent.
+In the playoffs, that has been a little more frequent at 11 percent, with the first three rounds carrying most of the freight.
 There has been just one overtime Super Bowl game in the past 18 seasons.

 — Neil Greenberg